adkelley/javascript-to-purescript/tut12/README.md

 In these simple examples `taskOf` and `taskRejected` do nothing more than to construct a `Right a` or `Left a`, respectively.
 It's `contTask` that throws the `Task` into our continuation monad `Cont r (Task a b)`.
 Then, when we're ready to run this continuation, we invoke `runCont c k` giving it the continuation monad `c` and our top-level continuation `k`.

-Alright, let's take it up a notch, by showing how we can map over a `Task`, just like other 'container' types, because again, `Task` is none other than a type alias for `Either`.

 ### Example: taskOf.map

+Alright, let’s take it up a notch, by showing how we can map over a Task, just like other 'container' types.

 ```haskell
   -- add a prefix string 'p' to our top-level continuation 'k'